 DNS SOA records

-When you add a domain to DNS, the email address that you indicate is added to the SOA record for the domain.
+When you add a domain to the DNS, the email address that you enter is added to the SOA record for the domain.
 This publicly associates the email with the domain.

 For example, the email address associated with the rackspace.com domain is email@example.com.
 You can see the SOA record for rackspace.com by running the following command:

 dig command to perform DNS queries on Linux®

 systems.
 If you have a Microsoft® Windows® server, use the

 The command returns the following response:

 SOA ns.rackspace.com. hostmaster.rackspace.com.
 1392389079 300 300 1814400 300 from server 18.104.22.168 in 12 ms.

 The SOA record includes the following details: